nicolasances/tyk-gateway-setup/README.md

 An example of api definition file (    expenses.json    ) can be found in this repository.
 Note that:
- * you have to replace the     target_url     parameter with the actual target URL where the API is released
+ * you have to replace the 'target_url' parameter with the actual target URL where the API is released
- * set     use_basic_auth     to     true     to make sure that Basic auth is required on this API
+ * set 'use_basic_auth' to 'true' to make sure that Basic auth is required on this API

 ## 6. Create a user on the Gateway